aspose-zip/Aspose.ZIP-API-References/english/net/aspose.zip.saving/sevenziplzma2compressionsettings/compressionthreads/_index.md

 ---
 title: SevenZipLZMA2CompressionSettings.CompressionThreads
 second_title: Aspose.ZIP for .NET API Reference
 description: SevenZipLZMA2CompressionSettings property.
 Gets or sets compression thread count.
-If the value greater than 1 multithreading compression will be used
+If the value is greater than 1 multithreading compression will be used
 type: docs
 weight: 20
 url: /net/aspose.zip.saving/sevenziplzma2compressionsettings/compressionthreads/
 ---
 ## SevenZipLZMA2CompressionSettings.CompressionThreads property

 Gets or sets compression thread count.
-If the value greater than 1, multithreading compression will be used.
+If the value is greater than 1, multithreading compression will be used.

 ```csharp
 public int CompressionThreads { get; set; }